nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `add n/<RESTAURANT NAME> ra/RATING p/PRICE re/REVIEW a/ADDRESS [c/CATEGORY]... [s/SCHOOL]...`

 Note:
-- A FoodDiary entry can have any number of categories or schools
+- A FoodDiary entry can have any number of categories or schools.
 - Price range: $0 - 999
-- Names can only be alphanumeric characters
+- Names can only be alphanumeric characters.
+We justify that the sole use of alphanumeric characters suffices – users will still be able to know which restaurant the entry is referring to despite not using non-alphanumeric characters, such as apostrophe(') etc.

 Parameters: